rathoreadi06/Aegean_Tour_Project/README.md

     |-requirements.txt

 # Prerequisites
-Download Project from Git
+Take a pull of Project from Git
-Check version Python 3.9 or later pip installed
+Check the version Python 3.9 or later

 # Create and activate a Virtual Environment
 python -m venv venv